sjspielman/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

 In addition, we explored the results for all samples in one notebook twice during the analysis:

-- the notebook `04_annotation_Across_Samples_exploration.Rmd` explored the annotations obtained by label transfer in all samples
+- the notebook `notebook_template/04_annotation_Across_Samples_exploration.Rmd` explored the annotations obtained by label transfer in all samples.
+Output is saved in `results/`.

-- the notebook `07_annotation_Across_Samples_exploration.Rmd` explored the potential of combining label transfer and CNV to finalize the annotation of the Wilms tumor dataset.
+- the notebook `notebook/07_annotation_Across_Samples_exploration.Rmd` explored the potential of combining label transfer and CNV to finalize the annotation of the Wilms tumor dataset.
+Output is saved in `notebook/`/

-For each sample and each of the step, an html report is generated and accessible in the directory `notebook`.

 ### Justification